One of our most asked-about topics relates to the ins and outs of segment financial reporting. What is it? Who is it for? How do we manage it?

 What is segment financial reporting?

-Segment reporting is the reporting of the operating segments or units of a company in its financial statements.
-Segment reporting is required for publicly held entities, but not required for privately held ones.
+Segment reporting is the reporting of a company’s operating segments or units in its financial statements.
+Segment reporting is required for publicly held entities but not required for privately held ones.

-The objective of segment reporting is to provide information to investors and creditors regarding the financial results and position of the most important operating units of a company, which they can use as the basis for decisions related to the company.
+The objective of segment reporting is to provide information to investors and creditors regarding the financial results and position of a company’s most important operating units, which they can use as the basis for decisions related to the company.

-The key advantage of segment reporting is transparency.
-Analysts, potential investors and other stakeholders need complete information to evaluate the sustainability and growth of a company and to monitor the performance of its management.
+The critical advantage of segment reporting is transparency.
+Analysts, potential investors, and other stakeholders need complete information to evaluate a company’s sustainability and growth and monitor its management’s performance.

-Segment reporting also allows financial statement users to get a better sense of the fluctuations that might affect overall numbers for each segment.
-If a business shows much higher earnings than expected, for example, segment reporting shows where those earnings are coming from.
+Segment reporting also allows financial statement users to understand better the fluctuations that might affect overall numbers for each segment.
+If a business shows much higher earnings than expected, segment reporting shows where those earnings are coming from.
 A stakeholder can look at the same report to determine if the numbers are sustainable.